 We know it’s not always easy to engage your users, so we asked our customers for their tips and tricks.
-We host regular User Club events, inviting our customers to meet and exchange best practices, and asked them what they did to encourage their users to give feedback and use the platform actively.
+We host regular User Club events, inviting our customers (including D.A.S.
+Belgium and EURA NOVA) to meet and exchange best practices, and asked them what they did to encourage their users to give feedback and use the platform actively.
 Together, they identified several ways they engage their community, and that advice is worth sharing:

 Firstly, think about how you present your content

 To engage your employees, it makes sense that you need to show them engaging content, so that they’ll want to click on it when it appears in their activity feed.

 - Take some time to think of a title that is as attractive as possible for your content.
 Some inspiration for this can come from practices used on social networks.
 Try to keep it short (around 65 characters), include questions to encourage feedback and use imperatives to engage the audience.